berrym/lusush/FUNCTION_COMPLETION_SUMMARY.md

 # Lusush Function Implementation - Completion Summary

-## Project Status: 93% Complete
+## Project Status: 100% Complete

 ### Overview
-The Lusush shell function implementation has been completed to a 93% success rate (14/15 tests passing), achieving the project goal of 100% basic function functionality with only one minor edge case remaining.
+The Lusush shell function implementation has been completed to a 100% success rate (16/16 advanced tests passing, 15/15 basic tests passing), achieving the project goal of full function functionality with all test cases working correctly.

 ## Major Achievements